Binghamton-University-Table-Tennis/website/README.md

 - The ITTF rules for table tennis
 - Contact page
 - Home page with club info, updates, and links to other social media
+- Send an email to the organization email through the contact page

 For admins only:
 - Track attendances at each practice (including late members)